-With new fashions coming in and out of style quicker than ever, its vitally important to ensure we are as ethical and sustainable with out shopping purchases as we can be.
+With new fashions coming in and out of style quicker than ever, it's vitally important to ensure we are as ethical and sustainable with our shopping purchases as we can be.
 Animal textiles can be hidden in many clothing choices and accessories, and so we are making it as easy as possible to identify, avoid and find alternatives for wool, fur, down and leather.

 What do I have to consider when buying wool and woollen clothing?

 There are many ethical considerations to be taken when purchasing wool products.
 One of these is the process of 'mulesing'.
 In mulesing, wool producers restrain lambs, at just a few weeks old, and cuts off the skin around the buttocks.
 This happens with the help of shears and usually without anaesthesia.
 This procedure is operated in Australia, where most of the world's produced Merino wool comes from.
 The reason for the mulesing is producers try to prevent flies from attacking their sheep.

 FOUR PAWS vehemently opposes the use of mulesing and is campaigning to ensure that textile companies in the future do without wool products in their range of wool comes from sheep.
 Also, when purchasing wool yarns for the self-knitted sweater for the grandkids, caution is required.
 Because wool yarns can come from Australian sheep who had to undergo the mulesing procedure.
 Mulesing-free wool, which can be traced throughout the supply chain, is already being offered by major wool suppliers.